merezki-11/Traffic-Sign-Recognition-System/README.md

-\## Objectives
+**Objectives**

-Load and preprocess traffic sign image data
+• Load and preprocess traffic sign image data

-Build a Convolutional Neural Network (CNN)
+• Build a Convolutional Neural Network (CNN)

-Train and validate the model effectively
+• Train and validate the model effectively

-Evaluate performance using test data
+• Evaluate performance using test data

-Deploy the trained model using a simple web interface
+• Deploy the trained model using a simple web interface

-\## Project Scope
+**Project Scope**